RoiShabi/cpu-perf-docs/mem-reorder.md

 }
 ```

-In this code, 90% of the instructions (compare, i++, jump to loop beginning), are not the actual operation.
+In this code, 90% of the instructions (compare, i++, jump to loop beginning), are not the assignment itself.
 Most of the compilers can merge the loops to 1 loop:
 ```C
 void fill_2_arrays(int *arr1, int *arr2, int size_of_arrs)
 {